Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Feynman rules in the spinor form

 Let us now discuss the corresponding Feynman rules.
-When we write the vertex factor corresponding to (\ref{cubic-GR}) we obtain 3 terms, since the first instance of $(\partial a)$ corresponding to the self-dual part of the two-form $da$ can be applied to any of the 3 legs of the vertex.
+When we write the vertex factor corresponding to the first term in (\ref{cubic-GR}) we obtain 3 terms, since the first instance of $(\partial a)$ corresponding to the self-dual part of the two-form $da$ can be applied to any of the 3 legs of the vertex.
 We will not write the vertex factor as we will never need it in this paper, and because its explicit form containing many $\epsilon$ symbols and symmetrizations is not very illuminating.
 Instead, we shall draw a picture of the contractions involved in the vertex for just one of the terms, when momenta $k_{1,2}$ that we assume are incoming are on the lines corresponding to $(\partial a)_{asd}$, and the momentum $k_{12}=k_1+k_2$ is on the line corresponding to $(\partial a)_{sd}$.
 In this picture the red lines correspond to primed, and black to unprimed spinor indices.
 The symbols of momenta in circles stand for the factors of $k^{AA'}$.
 This part of the full vertex is given by \be \frac{\im \kappa}{M} \quad \lower0.6in\hbox{ } \ee where one also has to symmetrize over the two external legs that can get contracted to $k_{12}$.
 As we shall see later, for the purpose of computing the most interesting (graviton-graviton or more generally MHV amplitudes) this will be the only surviving contribution to the full vertex.

 Let us now briefly discuss the case of a general theory.
-In this case the vertex of interest in the tree level computations has two pieces.
-The parity-invariant part is essentially the GR vertex, but with the different prefactor \be \frac{\im \sqrt{2}}{M^2 \sqrt{g^{(2)}}} \quad \lower0.6in\hbox{ } \ee We can therefore expect that the Newton constant measuring the strength of interactions of gravitons in the general theory is \be \frac{1}{16\pi G} = M^2 g^{(2)}, \ee which is essentially the coupling constant $g^{(2)}$, expressed in the units of $M$, the only dimensionful parameter present in the theory.
+In this case the vertex of interest in the tree level computations has several pieces.
+The most "interesting" part is still essentially the most interesting part of the GR vertex, i.e. the first term in (\ref{cubic-GR}), but with the different prefactor \be \frac{\im \sqrt{2}}{M^2 \sqrt{g^{(2)}}} \quad \lower0.6in\hbox{ } \ee We can therefore expect that the Newton constant measuring the strength of interactions of gravitons in the general theory is \be \frac{1}{16\pi G} = M^2 g^{(2)}, \ee which is essentially the coupling constant $g^{(2)}$, expressed in the units of $M$, the only dimensionful parameter present in the theory.
 This expectation will be confirmed below when we compute the parity-preserving graviton scattering amplitude.